balzss/konyha/README.md

 # Konyha Recipe Manager

-Self hostable recipe manager written in typescript.
+Self hostable recipe manager and site generator written in typescript.

 ### Features:

 - Works on every screensize
-- Material Design 3
+- Modern UI
 - Dark and light theme
-- Tagging, and filtering
+- Tagging and filtering
-- Authentication with email, Github or Google
+- Authentication with Github or Google

-Features to come:
+- Publish selected recipes to a static site

+Planned features:

+- Authentication with email
 - Groceries list
 - Portion calculator
-- Export to json, csv or html
+- Export to/Import from json and csv
-- Create and host static site with selected or all recipes

 ### Prerequisites:

 - Docker and Docker Compose
 - Node

-### Setting it up locally:
+### Running locally:

 1. Clone the project: